 Alternative English Tests for the 2022-23 LL.M.
 Application

 We will continue to accept the TOEFL iBT Special Home Edition and IELTS Indicator for the 2022-23 LL.M. application.
 These scores can be reported to LSAC through the usual method.
-At this time, we are not accepting the TOEFL ITP Plus for China.
 We do not accept Duolingo scores.

 The minimum score required is 100 on the internet-based TOEFL, or 600 on the paper-based test.
 There is no subscore requirement.
 Information about test dates and registration procedures is available at most universities and US consulates and on the TOEFL website at www.toefl.org.